pksX01/huggingface.js/packages/inference/README.md

 ## Usage

-❗**Important note:** Using an API key is optional to get started, however you will be rated limited eventually.
+❗**Important note:** Using an API key is optional to get started, however you will be rate limited eventually.
 Join [Hugging Face](https://huggingface.co/join) and then visit [access tokens](https://huggingface.co/settings/tokens) to generate your API key for **free**.

 Your API key should be kept private.
 If you need to protect it in front-end applications, we suggest setting up a proxy server that stores the API key.